kerrbrittany9/pizza/README.md

 ## Description

-This web application demonstrates use of prototype and constructors
+This web application demonstrates use of prototype and constructors by allowing users to order a bespoke pizza.

 ## Specs
-# This program takes first and last name of user and shows full name.
+# This program takes first and last name of user and applies it to their order.
   # Input: first name: Johnny, last name: Quest
   # Output: Johnny Quest
 # This program allows user to choose pizza size and pizza toppings and returns the total cost of their pizza.